carlosjhr64/ascii_mathematical_notation/Script.md

 ### tr String usage

-The `tr` method works a lot like the linux command in it simplest form:
+The `tr` method works a lot like the linux command in its simplest form:

     #:ruby tr 'C', 'c'
     Chocolate